Expensify/App/docs/articles/expensify-classic/workspace-and-domain-settings/Categories.md

 # How to use Categories
 - When using an accounting integration, categories are your chart of accounts/ show in expense claims/etc.
-- You can have different categories for different workspaces
+- You can have different categories for different workspaces.

 # How to import Categories (no accounting integration connected)